 Migrating from Bamboo

 Migrating continuous integration tools can be hard, so we've put together a guide to help you transition your Bamboo skills to Buildkite.
 This guide is applicable to both Bamboo Server and Bamboo Cloud.

 On this page:

 Most Bamboo workflows can be easily mapped to Buildkite.
-Projects and Plans in Bamboo are known simply as Pipelines in Buildkite.
-Bamboo Deployments also simply become Buildkite Pipelines.
+Projects and Plans in Bamboo are known as Pipelines in Buildkite.
+Bamboo Deployments also become Buildkite Pipelines.

 Buildkite Pipelines consist of Steps.
 There are 4 different types of Pipeline Steps: